mbuchetics/RangeTree/README.md

 var results4 = tree.Query(5, 15); // 2 items: [0 - 10], [15 - 17]
 ```

-The solution file contains a few examples and also a comparision of the default and async versions.
+The solution file contains a more examples and tests, that show how to use RangeTree with other data types.

-## Implementation Details
+## Implementation Details ##

-In the standard implementation, whenever you add or remove items from the tree, the tree goes "out of sync".
-Whenever it is queried next, the tree structure is then automatically rebuild.
-The creation of the tree requires `O(n log n)` time.
-Therefore, the standard implementation is best suited for trees that do not change often or small trees, where the creation time is negligible.
+In this implementation, whenever you add or remove items from the tree, the tree goes "out of sync" internally, which means that the items are stored, but the tree-index is not updated yet.
+Upon the next query, the tree structure is automatically rebuild.
+Subsequent queries will use the cached index and be much faster.
+The creation of the tree-index requires `O(n log n)` time.
+Therefore, it is best suited for trees that do not change often or small trees, where the creation time is negligible.